-Lessee: The Authority is lessee for a noncancellable lease of apartment units.
+Lessee: The Authority is lessee for noncancellable leases of apartment units and office units.
 The Authority recognizes a lease liability and an intangible right-to-use asset in the government-wide financial statements.
-The Authority recognized lease liabilities with an initial, individual value of \$5,000 or more.
+The Authority recognizes lease liabilities with an initial, individual value of \$5,000 or more.